SDSU Policies and Application Guidelines for Centers and Institutes

 If a college has a center/institute review policy, this timeline may be longer depending on college review.
 However, it is expected the review process will be completed in three months.

-The Dean’s Research Council will review applications for new SDSU centers/institutes and make a recommendation for approval to the Provost (for centers or institutes focused on education, and/or training, and/or community engagement) or the Vice President for Research and Innovation (for research centers or institutes).
+The Dean’s Research Council will review applications for new SDSU centers/institutes and make a recommendation for approval to the Provost and the Vice President for Research and Innovation.

-Center or institute directors will be notified within one week by the Associate Vice President for Research Operations (AVPRO) of the Provost’s or Vice President for Research and Innovation’s decision.
+Center or institute directors will be notified within one week by the Associate Vice President for Research Operations (AVPRO) and the Vice Provost of the Provost’s or Vice President for Research and Innovation’s decision.

 Incomplete applications will be returned to the submitting faculty member(s) with comments about what is needed for a complete application.